Rodrigo García Carmona (yes, in Spain we have two surnames). The guy in the picture.

 I’m incredibly lucky, since I can do what I love the most: teaching.
 Specially to guys between ages 18 to 25.
 This is my favorite phase in life; when you are on the verge of becoming an adult.
 Although I get interested in more fields that I can pursue, I end finding the way of linking them together, even if it’s in a far-fetched way.
 But everything revolves, one way or another, around teaching.
 I sincerely believe that I’ll never get tired of learning (whatever the topic), and every time I find about something I feel the urge to show it to others.

 But enough talking about myself.
-In the top bar of this site there are links to my GitHub (for the code I write), my Twitter and Google+ (the social networks I use the most) and my LinkedIn (for the more job-related me).
+In the top bar of this site there are links to my GitHub (for the code I write), my Twitter and my LinkedIn (for the more job-related me).